-The project is anticipated to have a peak production rate in the order of 60 million tonnes per annum (Mtpa) of run-of-mine (ROM) coal.
-This equates to a peak clean thermal coal production rate of approximately 45 Mtpa, for the export market.
+The project is anticipated to have a peak production rate in the order of 55 million tonnes per annum (Mtpa) of run-of-mine (ROM) coal.
+This equates to a peak clean thermal coal production rate of approximately 38 Mtpa, for the export market.
 Mining will target coal seams within the Colinlea Sandstone and Bandanna Formation.
 Coal will be mined using both open-cut and underground mining methods.
 Coal will be washed and processed on site and product coal will be transported from site by rail.
 A portion of the coal washery rejects may also be used as fuel for an on-site power station.
-The project will have a mine life in excess of 40 years.
+The project will have a mine life in in the order of 50 years.